borgmatic-collective/borgmatic/docs/how-to/extract-a-backup.md

 borgmatic mount --archive latest --mount-point /mnt
 ```

-<span class="minilink minilink-addedin">With Borg version 2.x</span>You can
+<span class="minilink minilink-addedin">New in borgmatic version 1.9.0 with
-provide a series name for the `--archive` value to mount multiple archives in
+Borg version 2.x</span>You can provide a series name for the `--archive` value
-that series:
+to mount multiple archives in that series:

 ```bash
 borgmatic mount --archive seriesname --mount-point /mnt